-- 3.1.1.2 To achieve design excellence in the city's built-form and public realm, and to encourage successful implementation, the following is required: - Create and maintain a high-quality public realm through commitment of funds and Civic Infrastructure projects; - Highlight the importance of urban design in all matters related to the planning and development of the city and set a course of action aimed at achieving and recognizing design excellence on a broad and consistent basis;
+- 3.1.1.2 To achieve design excellence in the city's built-form and public realm, and to encourage successful implementation, the following is required: - a.
+Create and maintain a high-quality public realm through commitment of funds and Civic Infrastructure projects; - b.
+Highlight the importance of urban design in all matters related to the planning and development of the city and set a course of action aimed at achieving and recognizing design excellence on a broad and consistent basis;

 - c.
-Promote community-led design and design education through public consultations; - d.
-Increase transparency and opportunities for meaningful involvement with residents and stakeholders, with the ultimate goal of leveraging good urban design as a means to improve the function and aesthetic character of the city; - e.
+Promote community-led design and design education through public consultations: - d.
+Increase transparency and opportunities for meaningful involvement with residents and stakeholders, with the ultimate goal of leveraging good urban design as a means to improve the function and aesthetic character of the City; - e.
 Where required, applicants will generally consult early I the planning and development process with the Urban Design Review Panel, such as during the pre-consultation process; and, - f.
 Encouraging the use of skilled professionals in the design and construction process. - 3.1.1.3 Quality design and construction will be promoted by the Urban Design Review Panel to support design excellence. - 3.1.1.4 The urban design policies, objectives, and principles contained in this section will be implemented using a variety of tools through the planning and process.
+These tools include: - To promote creativity, innovation, and public appreciation for urban design, design competitions and urban design awards may be leveraged by the City.

-These tools include: - a.
-City-Wide Urban Design Guidelines; - b.
-Secondary-Level Plans; - c.
-Area-specific urban design guidelines; - d.
-Urban Design Briefs; - e.
-Architectural Control, as per the Architectural Control Guidelines; - f.
-Draft Plans of Subdivision and Condominium, including opportunities established through the conditions of approval; - g.
-Zoning By-law; and, - h.
+- a.
+City-Wide Urban Design Guidelines;

+- b.
+Secondary-Level Plans;

+- c.
+Area-specific urban design guidelines;

+- d.
+Urban Design Briefs;

+- e.
+Architectural Control, as per the Architectural Control Guidelines;

+- f.
+Draft Plans of Subdivision and Condominium, including opportunities established through the conditions of approval;

+- g.
+Zoning By-law; and,

+- h.
 Site Plan Control.